yungtristxn/Discord-Bot/README.md

 # Discord-Bot
-first discord bot with a few simple functions
+discord bot with a few simple functions